morifuku/morifuku.github.io/index.md

+## Real Programmers
-* Real Programmers do List Processing in C.
+* do List Processing in C.
-* Real Programmers do String Manipulation in C.
+* do String Manipulation in C.
-* Real Programmers do Accounting (if they do it at all) in C.
+* do Accounting (if they do it at all) in C.
-* Real Programmers do Artificial Intelligence programs in C.
+* do Artificial Intelligence programs in C.
 * [reference](https://web.mit.edu/humor/Computers/real.programmers)

 ## Shigeru Morifuku